hettlage/salt-api/specs/index.rst

 * An exception is raised if the file passed to `submit` does not exist.

 * An exception is raised if the file passed is an XML file and any of its Path elements contains a file path which does not exist.

+* An exception is raised if a file or file-like object is passed as proposal content, its content is XML and the XML has a Path element containing a relative file path.

+* An exception is raised if the file passed is an XML file and any of its Path elements contains a file path which is a directory.

 * An exception is raised if the file passed cannot be interpreted as a zip file or an XML file.